 4. Principal / Head of the Institution Refers to the authority of the institution who is responsible for all academic activities, for the implementation of relevant rules and regulations.
 5. Controller of Examinations (CoE) Refers to the authority of the college who is responsible for all activities of the Examinations.
 6. Head of the Department (HoD) Refers to the Head of the Department concerned.
-7. University Refers to Anna University, Chennai 8. КІТ Refers to KIT-Kalaignarkarunanidhi Institute of Technology, Coimbatore.
-9. Curriculum Refers to the various components / courses studied in each programme that provide appropriate outcomes (knowledge, skill and behavior / attitude) in the chosen branch of study.
-10. L-T-P-C Refers to Lecture, Tutorial, Practical and Credits respectively 11.
+7. University Refers to Anna University, Chennai 8.
+KIT Refers to KIT-Kalaignarkarunanidhi Institute of Tech Coimbatore.
+Coimbatore.
+9. CurriculumRefers to the various components / courses studied in programme that provide appropriate outcomes (knowl skill and behavior / attitude) in the chosen branch of a 10.
+L - T - P - C Refers to Lecture, Tutorial, Practical and Credits respec 11.
 Programme Coordinator Refers to the coordinator of the programme concerned.
 He / she acts as interface between programme and key stakeholders, students, faculty and employer.
 He/She is responsible for planning the academic activities of the programme along with the course coordinator(s) and the HoD.
 He/She also prepares, evaluates and analyses the attainment of the programme outcomes along with Programme Advisory Committee.
-12. The Faculty Advisor is responsible for providing general advice on the Academic matters, monitor the attendar and academic performance of the students and count them periodically.
-If necessary, the Faculty Advisor nalso inform the parents about the progress/ performance of the students concerned through HoD.
+12. Faculty Advisor The Faculty Advisor is responsible for providing general advice on the Academic matters, monitor the attendance and academic performance of the students and counsel them periodically.
+If necessary, the Faculty Advisor may also inform the parents about the progress/ performance of the students concerned through HoD.
 13. Course Coordinator Course Coordinator is responsible for teaching the course, evaluating and analysing the performance of the students.
 The students is also responsible for the assessment of the Course Outcomes / Program Outcomes / Program Specific Outcomes.
 They can also recommend to organize workshops / seminars/guest lectures / industrial visits to meet the Course Outcomes and Program Outcomes.

-14. Class committee Class committee for each semester of a programme comprises of HoD, Programme Coordinator, Faculty Advisor, Course Coordinators (as applicable) and Student Representatives.
-15. Academic Evaluation The committee includes Principal, CoE, HoD concerned(Committee (AEC) details refer Appendix V) 16.
-Department Evaluation Committee (DEC) The committee included HoD (need basis), senior factorise member(s) of department from various levels, class advised to the students.
-(For details refer Appendix N 17.
+14. Class committee for each semester of a progratic comprises of HoD, Programme Coordinator, Fat Advisor, Course Coordinators (as applicable) and Stur Representatives.
+15. Academic Evaluation Committee (AEC) ic EvaluationThe committee includes Principal, CoE, HoD concerned(For details refer Appendix V) 16.
+Department Evaluation Committee (DEC) ionThe committee included HoD (need basis), senior faculty member(s) of department from various levels, class advisor, Mentor of the students.
+(For details refer Appendix V) 17.
 CIA Refers to Continuous Internal Assessment.
 18. ESE Refers to End Semester Examination 19.
-Choice Based Credit System (CBCS) is a versatile at flexible option for each student to achieve their tarnumber of credits by using their choice both in terms pace and sequence of courses.
-The students are given the privilege to choose any course as an elective whether they have not studied before.
-20. GPA Refers to Grade Point Average 21.
+CBCS CBCS CBCS CBCS 20.
+GPA Refers to Grade Point Average 21.
 CGPA Refers to Cumulative Grade Point Average 22.
 CEC Refers to Career Enhancement Courses 23.
 PCC Refers to Professional Certificate Courses 24.
 VAC Refers to Value Added Courses